Norsk Helikopterservice

-Norsk Helikopterservice AS (NHS) is an offshore helicopter airline based at Stavanger Airport, Sola in Sola, Norway.
+Norsk Helikopterservice AS (NHS) is an offshore helicopter airline based at Stavanger Airport, Sola in Sola Municipality, Norway.
 It operates a fleet of Sikorsky S-92 flying services to offshore oil platforms for oil companies.
 The company was incorporated in 2009 and commenced operations in 2012.
 Babcock International owns a majority of the company.

 History

 Norsk Helikopterservice was the brainchild of Bjørn Veum Seljevold.
 At the age of 54, he was working as a heavy helicopter inspector for the Norwegian Civil Aviation Authority.
 His background was helicopter pilot and having started a helicopter operating company in the United States.
 He saw that the offshore market was split between Helikopter Service and Norsk Helikopter (later Bristow Norway).
 He therefore started working on plans to found his own offshore helicopter company.
 His aim was to capture about twenty to twenty-five percent of the market, which he estimated would total about fifty aircraft.